 A variety of written texts are presented for reading and the applicant is asked to select an appropriate response (in a multiple choice format) to a question about the content of each passage provided.
 The applicant will receive a mix of questions in Level I - Intermediate, Level II - Advanced, and Level III - Superior.

 II.
 Listening (Online, 30 points) - Time: up to 120 minutes

 Sound clips are presented and the applicant is asked to select an appropriate responses (in a multiple choice format) to questions about the content of each clip.
 The applicant will receive a mix of questions in varying levels.

 Please note that students will complete these sections in varying lengths of time.
-If you are the only one taking the exam at your location, you and your proctor may proceed with the next section at your own pace.
 For those taking the exam with others, please remain patient and quiet while others are completing their exam.